andylizf/MyCV/resume.typ

 )

 #resume-item[
-  - Led team of 6 TAs in teaching computer systems curriculum covering cache hierarchies and memory optimization to 200+ students.
+  - Led team of 6 TAs in teaching computer systems curriculum covering cache hierarchies and memory optimization to 200+ students
 ]

 #resume-entry(